william-santini/WiSSkHy/README.md

 ## Database Views

-The `WiSSkHy` database uses incremental IDs as primary keys instead of composite keys in order to optimize SQL joins and group operations.
+The `RIO` database uses incremental IDs as primary keys instead of composite keys in order to optimize SQL joins and group operations.
-To provide more comprehensive and user-friendly access to the data, WiSSkHy defines a set of **SQL views**.
+To provide more comprehensive and user-friendly access to the data, RIO defines a set of **SQL views**.

 These views:
 - Expose meaningful relationships between tables without requiring complex joins.